 This project illustrates the Universal Tabletop TV Stand Assembly Steps for a flat-screen TV.
-I bought an AEON-60111 Universal Tabletop TV Stand that’s height adjustable and swivels side-to-side.
-The AEON-60111 supports up to 80lbs and fits TVs from 32 to 60 inches.
-The AEON-60111 is very sturdy, looks great and fit my Vizio 43 inch 4K TV perfectly.
-The stand is sold by AV-Express on Amazon.com with free 2-day shipping for Amazon Prime members.
+I bought an Tabletop TV Stand that’s height adjustable and swivels side-to-side.
+The stand supports up to 80lbs and fits TVs from 32 to 60 inches.
+It’s is very sturdy, looks great and fit my Vizio 43 inch 4K TV perfectly.

 Vizio 4K Ultra HD TV and Soundbar